-Prophet

-Muhammad discovered

-fearful of the hell of which he warned others.
+When the Prophet Muhammad discovered the reality of the world hereafter, it came to dominate his whole life.
+He himself became most desirous of the heaven of which he gave tidings to others, and he himself was most fearful of the hell of which he warned others.
 Deep concern for the life to come was always welling up inside him.
 Sometimes it would surge to his lips in the form of supplication, and sometimes in the form of heartfelt contrition.
 He lived on a completely different plane from that of ordinary human beings.
 This is illustrated by many incidents a few of which are mentioned here.